 Projects per year

 I am currently Professor of Education for Social Change.
-I have held various posts at the University of Strathclyde including Senior Vice-Dean for the Faculty of Humanities and Social Sciences.
-I was previously Head of the School of Education and currently serve as Chair of the Scottish Council of Deans of Education (2018-2020).
-I am a developmental psychologist and HCPC registered health psychologist specialising in the study of the bullying behaviour and its psychological impact.
+I have held various posts at the University of Strathclyde including Senior Vice-Dean for the Faculty of Humanities and Social Sciences and also Head of the School of Education.
+I currently serve as Chair of the Scottish Council of Deans of Education (2018-2020).
+I am a developmental psychologist specialising in the study of bullying behaviour and its psychological impact.
 I am also a member of UKRI: Economic and Social Research Council's (ESRC) Strategic Advisory Network (2019-2022), and have served on the ESRC's Grant Assessment Panel A for four years (2015-2019).

-Prior to joining Strathclyde, I was Professor of Human Development at Brunel University London (2008-2015) and served as Subject Leader (Head of Department) for Sport Sciences and subsequently served as Head of the School of Sport and Education.
+Prior to joining Strathclyde, I was Professor of Human Development at Brunel University London and served as Subject Leader (Head of Department) for Sport Sciences and subsequently served as Head of the School of Sport and Education.
 I have also held chairs in applied psychology (York St John University) and Community Psychology (Queen Margaret University Edinburgh where I was also Head of Psychology).
 Since 2010 I have been visiting professor of Anglia Ruskin University (Faculty of Health, Education, Medicine and Social Care).
 In 2019 I was appointed Visiting Professor in the School of Social Sciences and Humanities at the University of Suffolk.

 I have served on two federal expert panels convened by the U.S. Centers for Disease Control and Prevention (CDC):